Mathpix/spectra-review-paper-competition/submissions/online-optimisation-for-cold-atom-experiments.md

 TABLE I. Experimental results from the first implementation of MLOO by creators [20] in ultra-cold atom experiments.
 Both the NM and MLOO optimisers were trained for 20 runs using a common set of parameters.

 Compared to the NM solver (Table I), the learner discovered BEC ramps in only a few experimental runs.
-This was achieved by: (a) using only the best hypothesis set (P = 1) to update the model and (b) prioritise fitting H for each of the 3 most important parameters (end points of ramps).
+This was achieved by (a) using only the best hypothesis set (P = 1) to update the model and (b) prioritise fitting H for each of the 3 most important parameters (end points of ramps).
 However, a drawback is the poor fitting of the other correlation lengths, leading to uninformed estimates and unreliable predictions.

 Another trade-off is to improve estimations of correlation lengths by increasing the particle number (to P = 16) [54], but also seeing an increase run time.
 This can be compensated for by using the simple parameterisation of ramps and about half as many parameters (a total of 7).
 In obtaining a more reliable estimate, the convergence rate is slowed.
 However, it is still faster than the NM optimiser (see Figure 2 of [20]).
-The least sensitive of the 7 parameters has no influence on BEC production; it was identified by the learner and removed from the experimental design.
+The least sensitive of the 7 parameters does not influence BEC production; it was identified by the learner and removed from the experimental design.
 With 6 parameters, the learner performs better than the 7 parameter case, converging faster and producing a higher quality BEC [20].
 From the results of [20], lower parameter searches converged to similar solutions, while higher dimensional searches led to noticeably different optima.
 A simple summary of the three optimisation runs (out of a total of 5) can be found in Table II.

 \begin{tabular}{c|c|c}
 \hline Particles & Parameters & Optimisation Strategy \\